Doctor of Philosophy in Hotel, Restaurant, and Institutional Management

 - New Product Development

 The program typically takes about four years to complete, including successful candidacy and comprehensive exams and thesis.
-All students admitted into the Ph.D. program will be fully funded for three years, with satisfactory progress.
-During a students' fourth year, when tuition is at lower cost, students will be able to teach at least one undergraduate course per semester and will be compensated for their efforts.
+Most students admitted into the Ph.D. program will be fully funded for three years, with satisfactory progress.
+During a students' fourth year, there might be an opportunity to teach an undergraduate course and be compensated for such efforts.

 - How to Apply